Trexmount Ventures

 • Consider altitude sickness medication (consult doctor)

 Moreover, carrying altitude sickness medication like Diamox provides additional safety margins.
-However, medication supplements rather than replaces proper acclimatization.
+However, medication supplements do not replace proper acclimatisation.
 Therefore, consulting travel medicine specialists before departure ensures appropriate pharmaceutical preparation.

 Dhaulagiri Circuit Trek Packing List